Sign in

 Example of Class 1 Apparel

-NOTE: Other options are possible, including a shirt made of non-high-visibility material, but with high-visibility or retroreflective stripes/bands.
+NOTE: Other combinations are possible, including non-high-visibility materials featuring high-visibility or retroreflective accents.

-Medium Risk: Class 2 or 3 based on certain conditions
+Medium Risk: Class 2 or 3 based on conditions

 • School crossing guards.